OU-CS3203/GitLab_GCP_tutorial/README.md

 <div style="background-color:#fbff8a; padding:20px; border: 1px solid red;">
     <center><strong>Warning!</strong></center><br>
     <ul>
         <li>Not allowing HTTP/HTTPS traffic will prevent access to the gitlab server, or any server!
-Make sure you have them are checked! </li>
+Make sure you have them checked! </li>
     </ul>
 </div>